spectreconsole/spectre.console/docs/input/markup.md

 Order: 2
 ---

-The class `Markup` allows you to output rich text to the console.
+The `Markup` class allows you to output rich text to the console.

-# Syntax
+## Syntax

 Console markup uses a syntax inspired by bbcode.
 If you write the style (see [Styles](xref:styles)) in square brackets, e.g. `[bold red]`, that style will apply until it is closed with a `[/]`.